1979 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 3. 1979 Half Dollar Struck on Susan B. Anthony Dollar Planchet

-After determining what your coins are worth, you’re probably wondering about convenient online selling options.
-I’ve researched and compiled a guide to the best platforms, outlining their services, pros, and cons.
+After determining what your coins are worth, you’re probably wondering about the best online selling options.
+We’ve researched and compiled a full guide to the top platforms, outlining their services, pros, and cons.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)